 About this Course

-What is HAZWOPER 40-Hour Training?
+What is 40 Hour HAZWOPER Training Online?

 Before you can enter or start work on an uncontrolled hazardous waste operation, you need to learn how to stay safe while handling dangerous chemicals.

-Our comprehensive 40-Hour course reviews a variety of topics that relate to Hazardous Waste Operations and Emergency Response (HAZWOPER), including site characterization, hazardous chemicals, radiation hazards, personal protective equipment (PPE), and decontamination methods.
+Our comprehensive 40-Hour HAZWOPER course reviews a variety of topics that relate to Hazardous Waste Operations and Emergency Response (HAZWOPER), including site characterization, hazardous chemicals, radiation hazards, personal protective equipment (PPE), and decontamination methods.

 The training also includes a module that reviews the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) so that you're compliant with OSHA's 2013 updates to the Hazardous Communication Standard.

-Who Should Take HAZWOPER 40-Hour Training?
+Who Needs HAZWOPER 40-Hour Training Online?

-Our 40-Hour HAZWOPER training is ideal if you are exposed (or potentially exposed) to hazardous waste and substances at work.
+Our 40-Hour HAZWOPER online training is ideal if you are exposed (or potentially exposed) to hazardous waste and substances at work.
 Particularly, the training is a must if you're an emergency responder or you clean, store, dispose, or treat hazardous materials.

 What You Get